bytecod3/Project-Shadow-Flight/README.md

 <img src="./payload/images/payload-complete.png" alt="Shadow flight OBC" />

+# Communication Protocol
+## CCSDS Telemetry(TM) Space Data Link Protocol
+This cubesat used a slightly modified version of the CCSDS space data link protocol for telemetry transmission.
+This section will introduce what it is and describe how this protocol is used for the cubesat.

+### What is CCSDS Space Data Link Protocol

+### CCSDS protocol data unit (PDU)
+The image below shows an illustration of the CCSDS space data link protocol with the field names and field sizes as described in the CCSDS standard.

+### Field descriptions
+The following table contains the field descriptions of the CCSDS PDU.

+### How it is implemented
+For more information on the specific implemetation, please refer to the following 2 files ```ccsds_tm.h``` and ```ccsds_tm.c``` in the ```Inc``` and ```Src``` folders of ```\firmware\OBC``` folder respectively.

+Additionaly, there is a full video below that describes how this protocol was implemented from scratch.

+### Interface with the ground station

+### Data limits and known issues

 ## Related documents
 A list of related documents related to this project are provided below.
 They include diagrams, schematics, design source files, datasheets, 2D diagrams, 3D assembly diagrams, test information and logs etc.